mohammedayad/tech-demos/matching-service/README.md

 # matching-service
 The Prefix Matching Service is a REST API that allows clients to search for the longest prefix that matches a given input string from a list of predefined prefixes.
-The service is implemented in Java using the Spring Boot framework (H2 in-memory Database to save Prefixes and Trie Algorithm).
+The service is implemented in Java using the Spring Boot framework (H2 in-memory Database to save Prefixes and load the prefixes from sample_prefixes.csv, Liquibase for migration and Trie Algorithm).

+# Exception Handling
+The Prefix Matching Service uses exception handling to handle errors that occur during the processing of requests.
+If an error occurs, the service will return an appropriate HTTP status code and an error message in the response body.
+* MatchingException: Thrown when the input string is invalid or empty or there is not a prefix match the input string.
+This exception results in an HTTP 400 (Bad Request) response and return error message "No Prefix Matching has been found".
+* Exception: Thrown when any other unhandled exception occurs during the processing of requests.
+This exception results in an HTTP 500 (Internal Server Error) response, and a generic error message returned in the response body.

 # Getting Started
 # Prerequisites